openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 Introduction to OpenVINO state API {#openvino_docs_IE_DG_network_state_intro}
 ==============================

-This section provides description how to work with stateful networks in OpenVINO: how such networks are represented in IR and Ngraph, how operations with state can be done.
-Section provides small examples of stateful network and code to infer it.
+This section describes how to work with stateful networks in OpenVINO toolkit, specifically:
+* How stateful networks are represented in IR and nGraph
+* How operations with state can be done

+The section additionally provides small examples of stateful network and code to infer it.

 ## What is a stateful network